whatisnuclear/website/waste.md

 <br/>
 ## What are the hazards of nuclear waste?

-When a nucleus splits, most of the available energy is released immediately and carried off by coolant to do useful work.
-However, some of the energy is released between seconds and thousands of years after the atom splits.
-Some of this afterglow heat (i.e.  decay heat) remains well after a reactor is shut down, and this is what creates the nuclear waste hazard.
+When a nucleus splits, most of the energy is released immediately and carried off by coolant to do useful work.
+However, energy continues to be released for thousands of years after the atom splits.
+This *afterglow heat* is what makes nuclear waste hazardous.

 <figure> <a href="/img/fission-energy.svg"><img
 src="/img/fission-energy.svg" alt="Fission energy bar graph showing afterglow heat"